Less Than Full Time Training

 Introduction

-The North Western Deanery fully endorses the principles set out in the NHS Employers document “Doctors in Flexible Training: Principles underpinning the new arrangements for flexible training”
+The Health Education England fully endorses the principles set out in the NHS Employers document “Doctors in Flexible Training: Principles underpinning the new arrangements for flexible training”

 The term “Flexible” has been replaced by “Less than Full-Time” to avoid confusion.
 “Flexible” implies that the trainee can elect when they wish to work whereas this will be determined by their training needs